-How To Preserve Olives: 4 Curing Methods Explained
+How To Cure and Preserve Olives at Home: 5 Methods Explained

 Olive Knowledge is a part of Amazon Associates.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our Affiliate Disclosure to learn more.

-I have never used all of the olives from my trees to make olive oil.
+I have never used all of the olives from my trees to make olive oil at home.
 I always leave at least a few kilos for preserving so we can have a nice side dish and salad during the year.

-In this post, I’ll show you four methods you can use to cure olives so you can enjoy homemade olives all year round.
+In this post, I’ll show you five methods you can use to cure olives at home — from simple water curing to traditional Italian-style preservation — so you can enjoy homemade olives all year round.

 Key Takeaways:

-• Olives can be preserved using water, brine, lye, or dry salt for longer shelf-life.
+• Olives can be preserved using water, brine, lye, dry salt, or oil for longer shelf-life.

 • Water curing reduces bitterness by removing oleuropein, creating a milder taste.